ruitaiS/capstone-1/README.md

 ### Movie Data Analysis

-There are 10677 unique movies in the dataset, with release dates from 1915 to 2008.
-Like users and genres, there are some movies which are substantially more popular than others.
+There are 10,677 unique movies in the dataset, with release dates ranging from 1915 to 2008.
+As with users and genres, there are some movies which are substantially more popular than others.

 ```
 > head(movies[order(-movies$count), ])